-The age old question... what insulation do I need for my sleeping bag or quilt?
-Well as with most pieces of outdoor gear it depends on you and your personal choices.
-I feel it comes down (no pun intended) to 3 crucial points.
-Price, weight to warmth ratio and water resistance.
-This blog is here to help you pick what you feel is best for you.
+The age-old question: What insulation do I need for my sleeping bag or quilt?
+As with most outdoor gear, the answer depends on your personal preferences and needs.
+It ultimately comes down to three crucial factors: price, weight-to-warmth ratio, and water resistance.
+This blog is here to guide you in choosing the best option for your individual requirements.

 Enlightened Equipment Revelation